-4. Identifying baseline and longitudinal neuroimaging patterns of atrophy (hippocampus and basal forebrain), cortical thinning, and reduced functional connectivity at rest in participants with subjective cognitive impairment (SCI+) compared with individuals without evidence of SCI (SCI-) in relation to genetic risk factors (e.g. APOE $\epsilon$ 4 allele)
+4. Identifying baseline and longitudinal neuroimaging patterns of atrophy (hippocampus and basal forebrain), cortical thinning, and reduced functional connectivity at rest in participants with subjective cognitive impairment (SCI+) compared with individuals without evidence of SCI (SCI-) in relation to genetic risk factors (e.g. APOE ε 4 allele)

-The pipeline and methodology to measure regional amyloid load in the INSIGHT study was initially established.
-SUVR was consistent with the known regional propagation of amyloid.
-A pooled analysis with ADNI data confirmed that higher amyloid load conferred and increased risk of progression to AD.
-Sex should be taken into consideration when evaluating the clinical consequence of amyloid deposition.
+The pipeline and methodology to measure regional amyloid load in the INSIGHT study was initially established19.
+SUVR was consistent with the known regional propagation of amyloid20.
+A pooled analysis with ADNI data confirmed that higher amyloid load conferred and increased risk of progression to AD22.
+Sex should be taken into consideration when evaluating the clinical consequence of amyloid deposition23.
 Multimorbidity has not impact on amyloid load, but increases signs of neurodegeneration: hippocampal atrophy and lower signal on FDG-PET.

-The most salient result is the converging evidence from functional data, obtained from $EEG^{44,45}$ and from functional imaging of an initial increased frontal activity (on EEG) that can be interpreted as a compensatory mechanism, resorting to resources of cognitive reserve to alleviate the functional consequences of the damages (functional imaging) at the very first stage of AD.
+The most salient result is the converging evidence from functional data, obtained from EEG^{45,46} and from functional imaging ^{25,26,27} of an initial increased frontal activity (on EEG) that can be interpreted as a compensatory mechanism, resorting to resources of cognitive reserve to alleviate the functional consequences of the damages (functional imaging) at the very first stage of AD.
 The EEG results are quite eloquent in this respect.
-A recent publication even demonstrated that it could be used, with other non-invasive data, to predict neurodegeneration.
-ApoE $\epsilon$ 4 allele had some impact over time on Defaut Mode Network
+A recent publication even demonstrated that it could be used, with other non-invasive data, to predict neurodegeneration.47 ApoE ε 4 allele had some impact over time on Defaut Mode Network.29

-An ancillary study using actigraphy established that sleep parameters showed disturbances correlated with amyloid load in a subpopulation of INSIGHT-preAD.
+An ancillary study using actigraphy established that sleep parameters showed disturbances correlated with amyloid load in a subpopulation of INSIGHT-preAD.48 inflammatory/immunological signaling changes, oxidative stress, protein misfolding, axonal depletion, synaptic dysfunction/loss, energy deficits, apoptosis, and neurodegeneration.